Lick It Up: Vincent membership

 Vincent was not legally a member of the band.
 Due partly to disputes over what his role in the band and his pay would be (some reports indicated that he had asked for, and was flatly denied, a percentage of the band's gross profits), Vincent never signed any contract making his employment official.
 These disputes, along with a growing attitude by him that he was solely responsible for the resurgence of Kiss, would lead to him leaving the band (or being fired, depending on the source) after the European leg of the Lick It Up tour.

 With the band unable to secure a replacement guitarist on such short notice, Vincent was enticed to return for the American leg of the tour; however, his refusal to sign his contract continued to be a sore point.
 A major rift developed between him and the rest of the band over his guitar solos.
 What were supposed to be 5–8 minute solos, timed to finish on a cue so that Paul Stanley could introduce the next song, suddenly extended in some instances, leaving the rest of the band impatiently waiting on stage for Vincent to finish.

-At an LA Forum show in January 1984, Vincent continued playing despite Stanley's cueing him to finish the solo.
-The two nearly came to blows in the dressing room afterward, with Stanley accusing Vincent of showing him up, and Vincent accusing the other three members of ruining his solo and trying to hold him back as a performer.
-They were separated by Eric Carr and Gene Simmons and a couple of roadies who tried to keep the peace.
-At a March show in Quebec, Canada, as the band prepared to close out their set, Vincent broke into an impromptu solo, leaving the other band members standing on stage with nothing to do.
-Vincent left (or was fired for a second time, depending on the source) shortly after.
+During a performance at the Long Beach Arena in January 1984, Vincent’s solo had gone on for an extended period of time, despite Stanley cueing him to finish the solo.
+The two nearly engaged into an altercation in the dressing room afterwards, with Stanley accusing Vincent of directing most of the attention at himself, and Vincent accusing the other three members of ruining his solo, claiming they were trying to limit him as a performer.
+The two were separated by Eric Carr and Gene Simmons and multiple roadies during the argument.
+At a March 12th show in Quebec City, Canada, as the band prepared to close out their set, Vincent broke into an impromptu solo, leaving the other band members standing on stage with nothing to do.
+Vincent left (or was fired for a second time, depending on the source) shortly after with his last show being in Evansville on March 17th.
 This time, the break was permanent.
+During the spring Vincent demoed songs with drummer Hirsh Gardner for the next Kiss album and negotiated with Simmons and Stanley about continuing in Kiss.
+Vincent states that he finally turned down Stanley's offer in June 1984.